Th3ThirdMan/music-quiz/README.md

 <br>

-  * The Start Page consists of the quintessentially unmistakeable backdrop of an iconic landmark in that of the H'apenny Bridge.
-Plenty of feet have tread this bridge for centuries so it felt appropriate to make this a centrepoint image on the landing page.

-  * The logo sentiment is reiterated and also an added textual sentiment is present to indicate that Dublin is an exciting city that is built for walking.

-  * The image adopts a transform and zoom element which gives depth upon opening the page.

-  * The smaller images coupled with text give more than just a visual representation, plus it gives a taste of the history of Dublin when people partake in walks around the city.
+  * The Start Page consists of the NTWICM logo set as a background with a simple box outlining the nature of the site, how many questions are to be answered, and the means to progress on through to the quiz.

+  * An opacity element was integrated into the inner box feature allowing more transparency to view the background.

   <br>